kubeshop/botkube-docs/blog/ms-teams-dev.md

 ## Introduction

-If you are already familiar with Botkube, then you know that it's an open-source collaborative tool to help you monitor and troubleshoot Kubernetes clusters.
+If you are already familiar with Botkube, then you know that it's a collaborative tool to help you monitor and troubleshoot Kubernetes clusters.
 Botkube integrates the most popular communication platforms, and Microsoft Teams is one of them.

-The very first version of the integration came in [February 2020](https://github.com/kubeshop/botkube/pull/242).
-However, to be completely honest, even in 2023 it still wasn't on par with the other ones.
-It came with a lot of limitations, and some of them were considered as blockers for many users.
+The initial version of our integration debuted in [February 2020](https://github.com/kubeshop/botkube/pull/242), marking a significant milestone in our journey.
+Since then, we've been continuously evolving and improving.
+In this release cycle, we've identified and acknowledged its limitations in the user-experience and ease of set up.

 Fortunately, these times are over now!
 We've been working hard on a brand-new Microsoft Teams integration, which we introduced as a part of [Botkube 1.6 release](https://botkube.io/blog/botkube-1-6-release).